BotScutters/chartgpt/DESIGN.md

 1. User uploads a dataset to the app.
 2. A backend process loads the dataset, automatically generates a schema for it, and displays a preview of the dataset in the dataset viewer.
 3. The user enters a request for a chart in the text box.
-4. The user clicks the Send button.
+4. The user hits enter or clicks the Submit button.
 5. The user's request is displayed in the conversation viewer.
 6. The backend wraps the request with a prompt for the OpenAI API, supplying it with context about the dataset and the app itself.
 7. The backend sends the request to the OpenAI API.